 20 – France recognises the independence of Tunisia.

 20 – Rioting Turks loot Greek shops in Cyprus.

-22 – The Reverend Dr Martin Luther King vows to continue the fight for black rights in the US, using “passive resistance and the weapon of love”.
+22 – The Reverend Dr Martin Luther King is convicted of organising an illegal boycott by black passengers of buses in the US state of Alabama but vows to continue the fight for black rights in the US, using “passive resistance and the weapon of love”.

 23 – Sudan becomes an independent republic.